Do not use the pen without proper training from your doctor or nurse.

 The selected dose in the dose counter must line up precisely with the dose pointer to ensure that you get a correct dose.

-1 mg: Turn the dose selector to select 1 mg.
+1 mg: A. Turn the dose selector to select 1 mg.
 Keep turning until the dose counter stops and shows 1 mg.

 Only the dose counter and dose pointer will show that 1 mg has been selected.